 - Low intensity = prob not carbs, unless training for a sport.

-- Performance goals –Fuel needed both before and after training
+- Performance goals: Fuel needed both, before and after training

-- Overall health – Contributing to our body’s recovery from the workout
+- Overall health: Contributing to our body’s recovery from the workout

-- Fat loss – Strategies to alter our body composition via macronutrient manipulations and calorie intake relative to energy expenditure
+- Fat loss: Strategies to alter our body composition via macronutrient manipulations and calorie intake relative to energy expenditure

-- Muscle gains – macronutrient manipulations and calorie intake to alter our body composition (likely needing a surplus of calories via healthy food choices)
+- Muscle gains: macronutrient manipulations and calorie intake to alter our body composition (likely needing a surplus of calories via healthy food choices)

-Meal size reference: Small = 80% fullness, Moderate = 90% fullness, Large = 100% fullness
+Meal Size Reference: Small = 80% fullness, Moderate = 90% fullness, Large = 100% fullness

-Ultimately what matters most is that you always feed your body in a way that serves your actions and your goals.
-A good nutrition plan supports a good training plan and vice versa.
-We would love to hear your favorite post workout meal!
-Let us know in the comments below.
+Ultimately what matters most is that you always feed your body in a way that serves your performance and your goals.
+A good nutrition plan supports a good training plan and vice versa, and your big picture goal is to look good, feel good, and feel healthy and strong.